33 Crazy Cleaning Tips That Actually Work

 Clean a stained coffee pot with salt.

 To get your coffee pot looking as good as new once again, all you need are a few handy kitchen staples.
 Add "4 teaspoons of salt, a cup of ice (crushed, preferably), a tablespoon of water, and a tablespoon of vinegar or lemon juice," recommends cleaning expert Kait Schulhof, founder of cleaning blog A Clean Bee.
-Swirl the mixture around until the stains disappear, and soon your pot will be as good as new.
+Swirl the mixture around until the stains disappear, and soon your pot will be good as new.

 And neutralize fridge odors with coffee grounds.